 Bromelain and turmeric

 Bromelain is a natural compound found in pineapples that reduces inflammation and that helps digest protein.
-Turmeric, as spice used extensively in India, also helps soothe inflammation.
+Turmeric, a spice used extensively in India, also helps soothe inflammation.

 Those two supplements can help soothe inflammation, which should make it easier to absorb nutrients and in turn help heal the gut faster.
 Bromelain helps absorb nutrients even more because of its protease enzymatic potential.
 Very fragile and irritated gut barriers can become further irritated by protease enzymes though so go slow and be careful with it.